RobbinLawHTMLCSS/html-css-1-demos/schedule.md

 Styling Text

-- DEMO text-styling City of Edmonton Activities
+- DEMO text-styling CITY OF EDMONTON ACTIVITIES
 - google fonts
 - With the NOVELS wire-frame Photo-Shop(psd) file:
   - using the color picker tool to get the body background color